 - securityadmin—The Security Administrator is responsible for all other administrative tasks (such as creating Security policy) not addressed by the other two administrative roles.

 Create custom roles to limit administrator access to only what each type of administrator needs.
-For each type of administrator, enable, disable, or set read-only access for Web UI, XML/REST API, and Command Line access.
+For each type of administrator, enable, disable, or set read-only (only available for

 Administrator Role Settings